While oral surgery is often necessary and has great benefits, many patients are made nervous by advanced dental treatment.

 If your dentist has recommended you see an oral surgeon for wisdom teeth removal, dental implant placement, or some other dental treatment, we invite you to contact The Oral Surgery and Dental Implant Center of Santa Fe today.
 Our surgeons, Drs.
 Sean M. Healy and Diego Hurtado, have completed advanced training beyond basic dental school to specialize in oral surgery, and they incorporate dental sedation into most of our procedures.

-We have multiple offices throughout the Santa Fe, NM, area to best serve patients from surrounding communities.
+Our office in Santa Fe, NM, serves patients from surrounding communities.
 Dentists refer patients to us from areas like Taos, Los Alamos, Española, and Las Vegas.
-To schedule a consultation at one of our offices, please fill out our online form or call
+To schedule a consultation, please fill out our online form or call

 The entire staff all have hearts of gold.
 Dr. Healey and his assistant Charlie were amazing with my wisdom teeth extraction.
 Not only did Dr. Healey have an excellent and professional yet warm and caring manner to him, he truly knows his stuff.
 I had zero fears about my surgery and I am glad my experience was with him.
 Highly recommended!